 Previous Winners of the NAG ‘direct award’

 Stan Stilger, Manchester Business School, was awarded the prize for his paper 'The Use of Importance Sampling to Speed Up Stochastic Volatility Simulations'.

 Eduard Dubin, Scientific Assistant at Goethe University, Frankfurt was awarded his prize for his paper ‘Habit formation heterogeneity: Implications for aggregate asset pricing’.

 Niloofar Safiran of RWTH Aachen University, Germany.
 Please see her winning paper "Toward Adjoint Based Optimization in Computational Finance" here.

 Nicoletta Gabrielli, University of Rome, Masters Student.
 To learn more about Nicoletta's work visit http://www.nag.co.uk/about/student_awards/work.asp.

 The NAG Prize at the University of Manchester is awarded annually to recognize the achievements of students on mathematical and computing related MSc courses.

 Photos of previous winners can be found here.

 In honour of the outstanding contributions of James Hardy Wilkinson to the field of numerical software, Argonne National Laboratory, the National Physical Laboratory, and the Numerical Algorithms Group award a numerical software prize every 4 years.

-As part of the 40th anniversary NAG are extending the awards that it funds to more institutions across the globe.
-If your department or institution would like to benefit from a NAG 40th anniversary award please contact us at email@example.com and we can provide you with details.
+As part of our 40th anniversary NAG extended the awards that it funds to more institutions across the globe.
+If your department or institution would like to benefit from a NAG award please contact us and we can provide you with the latest details.